eosnetworkfoundation/grant-framework/applications/Noahark.md

 - If so, how is your project different?

 Noahark is focus on Trust EVM and our code is compatible to EVM.
 Our first version is 1.0 and we plan to expand to V2.0 in the next 6 months.
-The V2.0 version is a major upgrade and innovation based on the V1.0 version.
-The V2.0 version will evolve and upgrade on the basis of the uniswap V3 algorithm, providing users with leveraged market-making and leveraged incentive functions.
+The V2.0 is a major upgrade and innovation based on the V1.0.
+The V2.0 will evolve and upgrade on the basis of the uniswap V3 algorithm, providing users with leveraged market-making and leveraged incentive functions.

 ## Team